Exercises – Short Day#

 Hint

-In words one can pronounce \(\neg P \wedge \neg Q\) as “not \(P\) and also not \(Q\)”.
-Alternatively, one can say “neither \(P\) nor \(Q\)”.
+In words \(\neg P \wedge \neg Q\) would be read as “not \(P\) and also not \(Q\)”.
+Alternatively, it could be read as “neither \(P\) nor \(Q\)”.
 Now try in a similar manner to interpret \((P \vee Q)\vee (\neg P \wedge \neg Q)\) in words.

 Question c#